 Volunteering or accepting a part time job might just be the perfect opportunity to nail down a permanent job after the holidays.
 I recently spoke to an employer who told me that she was going to fill two permanent openings from a pool of candidates currently working seasonal positions in her office.

-More Holiday Job Searching Tips There will be time to take the pedal-off-the-metal at some point to enjoy the holidays.
+There will be time to take the pedal-off-the-metal at some point to enjoy the holidays.
 Be sure to take the time to thank those who have provided job leads or other job search assistance.
 Give special thanks to those in your close circle such as your family and friends who have endured the job search process with you.
 You may just make their holiday.
-Have a Happy Holiday and always remember to keep your head in the game.